top of page

 Ray Hennig was a father figure to many Texas musicians.
 He sold or borrowed equipment to many struggling artist over several decades.
 He died in 2020 at the age of 91.

-Before Stevie took off to stardom, Stevie (at young age) was almost daily at Hennig´s to play different guitars looking for "That Guitar", One day in 1973, an old Strat had arrived at the store and Stevie took note of it, took it down and started to look at it closer and feeling its neck. up and down.
+Before Stevie took off to stardom, Stevie (at young age) was almost daily at Hennig's to play different guitars and became close to Ray himself.
+One day in 1973, an old Strat had arrived at the store and Stevie took note of it, took it down and started to look at it closer and feeling its neck. up and down.

 The Strat that had come into the store about two weeks prior and had been traded in by Chris Geppert a.k.a Christopher Cross for a Gibson.

-Stevie really liked how that Strat felt in his hand because he had been searching for a bigger neck which was not so easy to find those days.
+Stevie really liked how that Strat felt in his hand because he had been searching for a bigger neck which was not so easy to find those days on Stratocasters.
 To Hennig, that was one of his biggest "piece of junk" he had in store.
-But Stevie insisted that it was a keeper and the guitar had something to offer for his special needs.
+But Stevie insisted that it was a keeper that spoke to him in different ways than other guitars.

 So he and Hennig took it apart for inspection, assembled it and got it set up for Stevie's playing style the way he wanted.
 Stevie traded in a newer Strat for the "junk strat" (which Hennig had actually loaned to him prior 😄) But one mans junk is another mans treasure.
 Stevie obviously felt something special with this Strat and told Hennig some time later that he never would have played the way he played if it was not for that guitar.

 The #1 is most certainly NOT a factory original guitar but a partcaster on acquiring it.
-Rene Martinez (SRV's guitar tech) got to inspect it properly and found things on it that would put this one in Partcaster land.
+Rene Martinez (SRV's guitar tech) got to inspect it properly and found things on it that would debunk it for its original factory status.

 SPECS: (Today)